MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection: Approach

 \section{Approach}

-As shown in Fig. \ref{fig:fig_overall}, the proposed approach consists of two key modules in each relational reasoning layer, \textit{i.e}., region-level local feature learning with relational modeling, and global feature learning with channel-level and pixel-level attention.
+As shown in Fig. \ref{fig:fig_overall}, the proposed approach consists of two core modules in each relational reasoning layer, \textit{i.e}., region-level local feature learning with relational modelling, and global feature learning with channel- and pixel-level attention.
 A hierarchical gated fusion network is designed to combine multi-level local and global features as the new target AU feature.
 Finally, after multiple layers of iterative refinement and updating, the AU features are fed into a multi-branch classification network for AU detection.
 For clarity, the main notations and their definitions throughout the paper are shown in Table \ref{tab:notations}.